MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

   - This is intentional.
   - When converting version 1000 of .tex, please export it as an image first, and then convert it back to .tex.

+- I want to export to a plain text file
+  - It can support importing and exporting to text files, for batch editing or using other editors.
+  - Using the Save As function, you can specify the extension as `*.menu.json`, `*.mate.json`, etc., and you can see the prompt when exporting.
+  - The batch processing program mentioned in the above question can also support this format.

 <br>

 ### Other Repositories